You are here

 Shrouds by the ash spider mite have been reported only in northeastern and north-central Iowa and only in 4 of the past 10 years.
 This phenomenon had not been observed in the state prior to 1996 to the best of our knowledge.
 The same experience has been reported in Ohio and in a few other places.
 The conditions leading up to shroud formations are unknown.

 Very little is known about this mite.
 The following represents our best synopsis of what is known.
 The ash spider mites spend the summer on the tree foliage and move down the trunk in September to relocate into protected hiding spots for the winter.
 Although the spider mites feed and develop on the foliage of ash trees there is no apparent damage to the leaves.

 Management of ash spider mites

 No control is needed.
 Webbing on the tree trunks is harmless and eventually weathers away during late fall.
-One observer has reported that the webbing was nearly eliminated by an overnight rainfall of 0.5 inch.
-In general ash spider mite sightings have been short-lived curiosities.
+One observer has reported that the webbing was nearly eliminated by an overnight rainfall of 0.5 inches.
+In general ash spider mite, sightings have been short-lived curiosities.